-The name “DomTerm” refers to that it works by manipulating the Document Object Model (DOM) of a browser: the nested structure of elements, text, and attributes.
+The name “DomTerm” is due tp that it works by manipulating the Document Object Model (DOM) of a browser: the nested structure of elements, text, and attributes.
 (Also, most other appropriate names were already taken...)

 DomTerm is Free Software (open-source) available at https://github.com/PerBothner/DomTerm.
 The older JWebTerminal project was based on similar concepts, but was mostly written in Java using Javafx WebView.

 The command automatically starts server if not already running.

 Session managament, with detachable sessions, as in

 A front-end based on Electron is now the preferred one.

 We now support draggable tabs and panes.
 This uses GoldenLayout.